PazAT/Support-Deck-Builder/README.txt

 		The first line tells us that Character Card HP UP has "5" max levels and "4" Character Cards possess it.
 The next 4 lines then tell us the individual value requirements for each skill card that has HP UP and the rarity of that skill card.
 So we see that the first card has value requirements of "2", "3", "5", "7", and "9" for levels 1 to 5, and it is rarity "2".
-The first card of this skill corresponds to Rabe in the file "supportCards.txt"
+The first card of this skill corresponds to "Rabe" in the file "supportCards.txt"

 		Looking at Call to the Light Side,